 Do road trips make your child go green with nausea?
 Motion sickness is a mysterious beast.
-Researchers have never been able to figure out why some people feel nauseous every time they take a car trip and others travel without any discomfort.
+Researchers have never been able to figure out why some people feel nauseous every time they take a car trip, and others travel without any discomfort.

-A study by the genetics company 23andMe also identified women and people who get migraines as two other groups more likely to suffer from motion sickness, and it also found connections between the car-sickness-prone and poor sleepers.
+A study by the genetics company 23andMe also identified women and people who get migraines as two other groups more likely to suffer from motion sickness.
+It also found connections between the car-sickness-prone and poor sleepers.

-Whether due to genetics or just bad luck, motion sickness can make it very difficult to take a family vacation, especially if the sufferer is a child.
-Still, many people report success with various motion-sickness remedies so it's worth trying different things in the pursuit of comfort.
+Whether due to genetics or just bad luck, motion sickness can make it very difficult to take a family vacation.
+This is especially true if the sufferer is a child.
+Still, many people report success with various motion-sickness remedies, so it's worth trying different things in the pursuit of comfort.

-If your drive will be short, try to avoid meals altogether until you reach your destination.
+Avoid greasy and rich foods and spicy fast food before or during your car trip.
+If your drive is short, try to avoid meals altogether until you reach your destination.
 A small, bland snack such as plain crackers and a few sips of water is less likely to trigger an upset stomach.

 Many people swear by these two natural remedies when it comes to preventing nausea.

-Queasy Pops, Queasy Drops, and Queasy Naturals are candies flavored with ginger, peppermint and other calming ingredients that were created specifically to ease a queasy stomach.
+Queasy Pops, Queasy Drops, and Queasy Naturals are candies flavored with ginger, peppermint, and other calming ingredients that were created specifically to ease a queasy stomach.

 The most popular theory about what causes the dizziness and nausea of motion sickness is that riding in vehicles delivers mixed signals to the inner ear, thus causing confusion between the senses.